-I love watching Monkey grow up.
+I love watching my son, Monkey grow up.

 I watch my friends babies and it’s quite wonderful to think how much they will learn in the first 3 years of their lives.
 We don’t give them enough credit for all the things they learn in such a short time.
 We’re too busy moving on to the next thing – teething, weaning, crawling, walking, talking.

-As you know, Monkey has always done things in his own time, hence being later to talk than all of his peers by some margin.
+As you know, my son has always done things in his own time, hence being later to talk than all of his peers by some margin.
 That development in the last year is quite incredible.
 He talks clearly, in full sentences and we can now have conversations – what a difference a year makes.

 I held off trying again until last July.
-I wanted to crack it before pre-school started in the September.
-I can remember the first two weeks were awfully trying, not for Monkey, just for me.
+I wanted to crack it before pre-school started in September.
+I can remember the first two weeks were awfully trying, not for him, just for me.
 Lots of washing, lots of accidents on various carpets throughout the house, dreading leaving the house, then suddenly we seemed to turn a corner.

 By September he was doing really well, wouldn’t actually tell anyone he needed the toilet but rarely had an accident if I thought about the time constantly.
 Pre-school were great with continuing his training and really helped with the transition to a toilet.
 He loved his ‘Thomas’ potty at home and wasn’t keen on really using anything else, anywhere.
 But slowly, we cracked that and then bought a cheap toilet trainer seat.
 He hated that to start with, would happily go straight on the toilet at pre-school but not at home.
 Anyway, as with everything, in his own time, he cracked the idea of using the training seat downstairs and then would quite happily go straight on the toilet upstairs.